richelbilderbeek/paper_k3_ratings/docs/paper.md

 recorded for exactly one formation.
 This removes the effect of different ratings per song, as fans do have their favorite singers.
-One problem with this set is that it is noticably smaller:
+One problem with this set is that it is noticeably smaller:
 K3 has a tendency to re-use songs and put these on a compilation CD or a second CD of a new release by a newer formation.